casparvitch/qdmpy/README.md

     - Thickness of the NV layer, or null to not use.
 Disregarded if standoff is null.
 - recon_methods
     - Reconstruction methods for B -> J or B -> M,  see e.g. Broadway 2020 http://dx.doi.org/10.1103/PhysRevApplied.14.024076.
 Must be an array of method you would like to run (even if only 1 choice).
 Choices: from_bxy, from_bz, from_bnv
-- recon_unv_index
-    - If using from_bnv, set the index in bnvs (and unvs) to use for current recon.
-If null, uses 0 (i.e. outermost peaks).
 - zero_point_normalisation_region
     - Region to use for zero-point normalisation.
 I.e. mean of this region is subtracted from Jx and Jy (or M etc.). (or null/none to not normalise).
     - Format: [[x_top_left, y_top_left], [x_bot_right, y_bot_right], where y is from top to bottom.